lmb-freiburg/autodispnet/README.md

 # AutoDispNet
-Code for [AutoDispNet: Improving Disparity Estimation with AutoML (ICCV 2019)](https://lmb.informatik.uni-freiburg.de/Publications/2019/SMB19/).
-Parts of this codebase are inspired from [DARTS](https://github.com/quark0/darts).
+Code accompanying the paper: [AutoDispNet: Improving Disparity Estimation with AutoML (ICCV 2019)](https://lmb.informatik.uni-freiburg.de/Publications/2019/SMB19/).
+Parts of this codebase is inspired from [DARTS](https://github.com/quark0/darts).

 Note: We provide deployment code only.